Frequently asked questions

 British Cycling, on their

 website, publish the following advice: "For any MBLA award to be valid, the awardee must hold a current and valid first aid certificate or provide evidence of training to the required standard."
 They advise a twelve-hour course.
-The REC Emergency First Aid course appears to meet these requirements.
+The REC outdoor first aid course appears to meet these requirements.
 Given the possibility of handlebar injuries such as

 I'm a Scout leader.
-Do your courses cover the emergency response syllabus?
+Do your courses cover the module 10 / emergency response syllabus?

 There are a few 'curve balls' in the Scouts' emergency response syllabus, which mean a standard first aid course might not cover aspects like the protocols for child CPR and meningitis.
-Our modular outdoor first aid course, based on a REC 16-hour Emergency First Aid certificate with the option of completing an RYA First Aid Certificate, a regulated Emergency First Aid at Work certificate and/or a regulated Forestry First Aid certificate is likely to be your best option for a really comprehensive course.
+We can provide a Module 10 / emergency response course for you.
+However, our modular outdoor first aid course, based on a REC 16-hour outdoor first aid certificate with the option of completing an RYA First Aid Certificate, a regulated Emergency First Aid at Work certificate and/or a regulated Forestry First Aid certificate is likely to be your best choice for a really comprehensive course.
+Either way, as we're involved in Scouting ourselves, you can be assured of excellent training at the best prices.
+Ask us about the discounts or bespoke courses available for bona fide volunteers.

 The current guidance from Scouts about first response can be found here.